Emergency Rooms And Health Clinics Become Voter Registration Hubs

 While hospitals around the country are part of VotER, Curiel notes these efforts have already been successful in swing states like North Carolina and Florida.
 Curiel says North Carolina counties with participating hospitals at Duke University and University of North Carolina at Chapel Hill are shaping up to be some of the highest participation areas in the state.

-With the 2016 election having come down to about 100,000 votes in swing states—Curiel says any registration or turnout efforts could be the deciding factor in this year's election.
+With the 2016 election having come down to about 100,000 votes in swing states, Curiel says any registration or turnout efforts could be the deciding factor in this year's election.